 What does it mean to live according to the flesh?
-And why is this bad for us?
+And why is this bad?
 Every day the Christian chooses between walking after the flesh or walking after the spirit.
 It’s a mutually exclusive choice.
 We walk after the flesh when we rely on our own resources – our resolve, our abilities, our understanding.
-We walk after the spirit when we rely on His.
+We walk after the spirit when we rely on his.
 It’s the difference between walking by sight or by faith.

 The ways of Hong Kong are no better or worse than the ways of New Zealand, but the same cannot be said of the flesh.
 Walk after the flesh and your life will be barren and unprofitable:

 It is the Spirit who gives life; the flesh profits nothing.
-(Jn 6:63).
+(John 6:63).

 The supernatural and abundant life that we’re called to live can only be received by faith and experienced by walking in the spirit.
-This is why the New Testament writers repeatedly admonish us to put off the old ways of the flesh and put on the new ways of the spirit:
+This is why the New Testament writers admonish us to put off the old ways of the flesh and put on the new ways of the spirit (Eph 4:22-24).